krsoninikhil/phil-opp-rust-os/notes.md

   it's ref and returns mutable reference.
 - Element type of array needs to derive `Copy` trait if wish to do initialization that copies the single value to all indices.
+- Cargo features table can be used to add conditions for conditionaly with `cfg` attribute.
+- `cargo test` builds all crates including independent binaries.
+-

 ## Implementation